CrusaderVII/burger-cloud/README.md

-This project is my result of studying Spring in action book Sorry for awful GUI part, actually I'm not a frontend developer at all:(
+-This project is my result of studying Spring in action book

+-Sorry for awful GUI part, actually I'm not a frontend developer at all:(

-For now Im just working on it so this project is not ready yet;) So, maybe someday I'll finish this project...
+-This project is not ready, so maybe someday I'll finish this project...